2022 South Asian floods: India

 In late May, floods have affected over 4,000 villages in the Indian states of Assam and Bihar, killing at least 186 people.
 Floods continued to affect Assam in June, killing a further 200 people.
 From June to July, floods in Maharashtra killed 105 people.
 From June to August, floods have also affected the northwest of the country, killing at least 40 and leaving 13 others missing in the Indian state of Uttarakhand while 276 others died in Himachal Pradesh.
 Floods have also affected the state of Odisha, killing six.
 In Gujarat, floods have killed at least 61 since June.
 On 30 June, 58 people died, 3 went missing, and 18 were injured after a landslide occurred in the Noney District of Manipur.
 On 8 July, 16 people died while 40 were missing after floods during the 2022 Amarnath Yatra in Jammu and Kashmir.
 From 18 to 23 August, a tropical storm caused floods to affect the coast of eastern India, killing 14 people.
 In September, hundreds of homes were damaged and 12 people died in floods in Uttar Pradesh, including nine from a collapsing wall.
 Floods in October killed at least 18 people.
-In total, at least 969 people died due to flooding since May in India.
+In total, 2,035 people were killed by flooding in India throughout 2022.